By Cat, June 9, 2018 (Photo, right, from Wikimedia Commons)

 Years later, I had dinner at a restaurant on the Oregon coast.
 They didn’t have an Italian menu, but one of their dressing choices was gorgonzola (and I later learned the owner was part Italian).
 When my salad came with the dressing on the side, it was not white and creamy, but rather like a blue vinaigrette.
 And it was amazing!
 That type of gorgonzola dressing has been my preference ever since, but is harder to find here in rural Bigfork Montana.
 I include my version here (and may add the more American-style creamy version later).

-Our Old Bridge Pub and Sub’s chef makes a creamy gorgonzola dressing by simply mixing gorgonzola cheese with sour cream.
+Our Old Bridge Pub’s chef makes a creamy gorgonzola dressing by simply mixing gorgonzola cheese with sour cream and mayonnaise.
 He pours it over the salad then adds crumbles of gorgonzola on top.
 Delicious, and keto too!
+[Old Bridge Pub in Bigfork MT]

 - See also: 1.
 Dressings Menu; 2.
 Herbs & Spices: Individual G – Z (About)